Leverege/deprecated-microchip-avr-iot/README.md

 After running the quickstart script, you'll need to add your device's secure pubkey to the device's entry in your IoT core registry.

-## 1. Create a GCP and Firebase Projects
+## 1. Set up your GCP and Firebase Projects

 The quickstart requires that you have a Firebase project connected to a GCP project will billing enabled.